jrtechs/NodeJSBlog/blogContent/posts/data-science/implementing-a-quadtree-in-python.md

         return self.points
 ```

-To generate the quadtree, we will be taking a top-down approach were we recursively divide the node into four regions until a certain threshold has been satisfied.
+To generate the quadtree, we will be taking a top-down approach where we recursively divide the node into four regions until a certain threshold has been satisfied.
 In this case, we are stopping division when each node contains less than k nodes.

 ```python